Call for PhyzTalks: Opening May 20

 What is the selection process of PhyzTalk presenters?

-• Applicants will be notified if they have been selected to present during the PhyzTalks plenary.
+• Applicants will be notified by early August if they have been selected to present during the PhyzTalks plenary.

 • Selected applicants will present their story during our hybrid meeting.
-Applicants must be available to present live in Salt Lake City.
+Applicants must be available to present live in Orlando.

 • All presentations will be recorded and featured on the Academy website post event.